hacathon-group/emp-hackfest-2024/readme.md

-# SpaceHack
+# Lauch Past!

-Welcome to **SpaceHack** – an exciting web application designed to ignite your passion for space exploration and astronomy!
+Welcome to **Lauch Past!** – an exciting web application designed to ignite your passion for space exploration and astronomy!
 Our platform offers a range of features to engage users with rocket launches, space events, and the best star-gazing spots.

 ## 🚀 Key Features